gregoriomomm/docker-multsocks/README.md

-It provides a way (as multiplatform as Docker is) to connect to a HTTP PROXY standard protocol to get to a SOCKS5 server with advanced route configuration, which is not readly provided by all softwares for free, like in Windows, which you can configure a simples HTTP proxy locally (see configuration at bottom).
+It provides a way (as multiplatform as Docker is) to connect to a HTTP PROXY standard protocol to get to a SOCKS5 server with advanced route configuration, which is not readly provided by all softwares for free, like in Windows, which you can configure a simple HTTP proxy locally (see configuration at bottom).

-It can also be use in this case, for many applications, like some java implementations that can connect to SOCKS but are not enabled to correctly pass the user and password to authenticate SOCKS connection, so it can act as a SOCKS without authentiction chaining to an authenticated SOCKS.
+It can also be use in this case, for many applications, like some java implementations that can connect to SOCKS but are not enabled to correctly pass the user and password to authenticate SOCKS connection, so it can act as a SOCKS without authentication chaining to an authenticated SOCKS.

 References: